SeaIce-Math/SubZero/contributing.md

 # Contributors Guide

-Thank you for considering contributing to Oceananigans!
+Thank you for considering contributing to SubZero!

 Feel free to ask us questions and chat with us at any time about any topic at all by